Bi-ICE: An Inner Interpretable Framework for Image Classification via Bi-directional Interactions between Concept and Input Embeddings: Experiment

 \subsubsection{Algorithmic Level}

-At the algorithmic level, interpretability involves outlining the sequence of human-understandable steps that enable the model to perform its tasks.
-This focuses on revealing the intermediate reasoning processes that connect the input data to the final output, providing insights into \textbf{`how'} of the model’s interpretability.
+At the algorithmic level, interpretability outlines the human-understandable steps that enable the model to perform its tasks, revealing the intermediate reasoning processes that connect the input data to the final output, providing insights into \textbf{`how'} of the model’s interpretability.

 As shown in Fig.~\ref{fig:2_algorithmic}, we conducted two experiments to examine how concept vectors evolve throughout training epochs to capture distinct, semantically meaningful regions without ground-truth concept annotations.

-In the first experiment~(Top, Fig.~\ref{fig:2_algorithmic}), we tracked the progression of 15 spatial concept vectors across by highlighting their their concept composition score $\boldsymbol{\Phi}$ using a colorbar.
+In the first experiment~(Top, Fig.~\ref{fig:2_algorithmic}), we tracked the progression of 15 spatial concept vectors by highlighting their concept composition score $\boldsymbol{\Phi}$ using a colorbar.
 The resulting heatmaps display how each concept vector gradually refines its focus over time for two bird images, with specific vectors focusing on features such as the beak, wing, and lower body.
 The second experiment (Bottom, Fig.~\ref{fig:2_algorithmic}) examines the distribution of concept vectors in the embedding.
 Using a subset of 50 classes with 15 spatial concept vectors, we visualized the convergence of concept vectors over epochs with t-SNE~\cite{van2008visualizing}.
 At the beginning of training~(Epoch 1), the vectors form a densely entangled cluster, reflecting undifferentiated representations.
 However, by epoch 50, they form well-defined clusters corresponding to distinct semantic features.
 Therefore, these results demonstrate that our model autonomously learns interpretable concept representations, even without explicit concept explanations.
+With this analysis, we can provide empirical guidance for determining the optimal number of concepts (Appendix~\ref{appsubsec:usecase2}).